x-amer-ngmx/python-rconfig/README.rst

 rconfig
 =======

-  ``rconfig`` helps you to load configs from consul server to your environment variable.
+  ``rconfig`` helps you to bring configs from a consul server to your application.

 Installation